prem00001/ETHIntetmediateModule4/README.md

 - **constructor**: Initializes the token with the name "Degen" and the symbol "DGN".
 - **mint**: Allows the contract owner to mint new tokens to a specified address.
 - **addFeature**: Allows the contract owner to add a new feature with a specified ID, name, and price.
-- **buyFeature**: Allows users to purchase a feature using their tokens.
+- **redeemFeature**: Allows users to purchase a feature using their tokens.
 - **hasPurchasedFeature**: Checks if a user has purchased a specific feature.

 ### Mappings